Giro d'Italia 2020 route: How to watch live TV coverage and follow the WorldTour

 However, while the stage racers will be focusing on the Giro, the one-day specialists will be contesting for the honours in some of the toughest races on the calendar.
 The dates may have changed, but the challenges remain the same in the steep Ardennes or the cobbled roads of Flanders and northern France.
 Which begs the question: how do you follow it all?

-With three monuments of cycling — Liège-Bastogne-Liège, Tour of Flanders and Paris-Roubaix — taking place concurrently with the Giro, live coverage on some days will focus on the big one-day races, while those keen on knowing what is happening at Amstel Gold Race and Ghent-Wevelgem will be kept up to speed within our Giro liveblogs.
+With three monuments of cycling — Liège-Bastogne-Liège, Tour of Flanders and Paris-Roubaix — taking place concurrently with the Giro, live coverage on some days will focus on the big one-day races, while those keen on knowing what is happening at Ghent-Wevelgem will be kept up to speed within our Giro liveblogs.

 Those with subscriptions to Eurosport are in luck as the self-styled 'home of cycling' is broadcasting each and every stage, while the recently-launched GCN Race Pass app will also be showing the action.